 SIRF projects must be carried out under the supervision of a full-time member of the Northeastern University faculty.
 Applicants are therefore encouraged promptly to identify a suitable and willing advisor and discuss with her initial ideas.
 SIRF advisors are expected to:

 - Help you narrow or expand the scope of the project as appropriate

-- Secure IRB/IACUC approval for projects involving human subjects or vertebrate animals.
-Applicants must receive an IRB exemption letter or IRB/IACUC approvals for research BEFORE conducting the research.
+- Assist you in securing IRB/IACUC approval for projects involving human subjects or vertebrate animals.
+Applicants must receive an IRB exemption note (if you think you need IRB, write to inquire about this with the office and include correspondence with proposal) or IRB/IACUC approvals for research BEFORE conducting the research.